PravalikaDas12/Gen-AI-in-Insurance/README.md

 # Gen-AI-in-Insurance

 The code shows a model to detect fraud cases in an insurance company
 For this, we first do some Exploratory Data Analysis to understand the data that we have in our hands.
-We find certain columns that do not render us with good information and hence they are deleted.
+We find certain columns that do not render us good information and hence they are deleted.
 The columns with data in the form of strings are converted to integers via dummies.
-Policy number is taken as a reference.
+The policy number is then taken as a reference.
+Three methods have been tried to find the best model accuracy.
+1. ANN with SOMs: Here Self-Organised Maps were used to find out the cases that seem out of place from the other categories.
+In the graph. the red circles represent the probable fraud cases and the green squares represent the probable non-fraud cases.
+The squares that have both red circles and green squares show that the model is still trying to figure out whether the case is a fraud or not.
+We give the coordinates of the red circles and white boxes.
+This is because the more white the box is, the more its tendency to be an out-of-place case.
+So, we have spotted and given the coordinates of those boxes and let the SOM determine the cases.
+Then we let the Artificial Neural Networks run on the data to determine the final accuracy of the model.
+2. ANN only: We let the Artificial Neural Networks run on the data alone by letting it fit on the dataset and find out the predicted values.
+We later then find out the confusion matrix to see the recall, precision, F1 score, and accuracy of this model.
+3. ML Models: Lastly, we take the help of various Machine learning models.
+A graph showing the error rates of KNN is drawn and the best hyperparameter is chosen.
+Decision Tree Classifiers are used as well as the Image is also shown for reference.
+Other models like Balanced Random Forest, Random forest, Grid-Search cross-validation, Latent Dirichlet allocation, XGBoost, and Support Vector Machines.
+A table containing the accuracy score of all the models is made and conclusions are drawn.
+XGBoost, LDA and Bernoulli Random Forest show the best result every time.
+Feature importance table is also created that shows us which feature has the mx to min contribution in the making of the model.